kth-step/sw-spi-cam-model/spi_abs/readme.md

+This model is wrong since it cannot check the driver behaviours.
+TOREMOVE Later.

-The refinement of SPI controller model
+The refinement of SPI controller model.

 ### Description
 Based on the spi controller model we defined in folder spi_model, we build an abstract spi controller model `spi_ref`.